 Another sister, Mary Ann, had been diagnosed with and conquered breast cancer as we planned the trip.
 Weeks before takeoff, radiation treatments ended and her doctor gave her the green light to travel.
 Throughout numerous appointments, the sisters were by her side.
 On the night of the surgery we gathered at Mary Ann’s home for a visit and to make sure she was resting.
 As I approached the entrance, I could hear loud voices and laughter from inside.
 When the door opened, she was standing there smiling, not only awake but with the group enjoying a feast.
 The celebration that started that night continued in Cancun, commemorated with a special photo on the beach.

 Not only was the trip a time for celebration, it was also a time of deep discussions, lots of laughter, but also some tears.
-One night we took our masks off — literally and figuratively — and had an honest and challenging talk.
-(Ironically, we were actually wearing charcoal mud masks at the time!)
+One night we took our masks off — literally and figuratively — and had an honest conversation about our personal challenges, including racism and injustice that some of our sisters had faced (Ironically, we were actually wearing charcoal mud masks at the time).
 We needed this time to be real and vulnerable, and it confirmed our morning devotion, “As iron sharpens iron, so one person sharpens another.”(Proverbs 27:17) Bonding was happening as the mud masks were tingling.

 The stories from the trip are endless, but the life lesson is clear — we need each other.
 Not only to love and comfort but sometimes to rebuke and call out.
+We need to have those difficult discussions that can bring forth a new understanding and compassion for those who have suffered injustices in our world that many of us have never lived.
 We also need one another to be strengthened and empowered to enable us to help others.

 In fact on our trip home we had an opportunity to do just that.
 As we approached the crowded airport gate area, we noticed an unresponsive woman and her daughter in a panic.
 Help soon arrived in the form of a medic, and we learned that the mother, Barbara, had had a stroke.
 We prayed and tried to comfort her daughter, and by the time the stretcher arrived, Barbara had become more coherent.
 As our plane began to board, we approached the stretcher and Claudia asked if she wanted us to pray with her.
 Barbara smiled and responded, “Yes, please.”